 Unlike Universal Analytics, Google Analytics 4 uses engagement rate instead of bounce rate, and even though Google added bounce rate into Google Analytics 4 on July 11, 2022, the primary metric is still engagement rate.

-In two words, the engagement rate is defined in terms of engaged sessions, which we discussed early.
+In two words, the engagement rate is defined in terms of engaged sessions, which we discussed earlier.

 The engagement rate is the percentage of engaged sessions on your website or mobile app, while the bounce rate is the opposite of the engagement rate.